 (6) Backfilling of cistern.

-(a) Four feet of fill; or .
+(a) Four feet of fill; or

 (b) The top and highest two feet of the cistern shall be insulated with vermin-resistant foam insulation, and two feet of fill.

 (c) Backfill shall extend 10 feet beyond the edge of the cistern and then have a maximum 1:3 slope, loamed and seeded or sodded.